 Marine geospatial data helps us understand our marine environment, supporting decision-making to ensure our oceans are protected for future generations.

 Key marine geospatial datasets need to be easy to find and use.
-Which is why the NZ Marine Geospatial Information Working Group was set up in 2019.

 Finding NZ Marine Geospatial Information

 There are many places to find NZ marine geospatial information (NZ MGI).
 The Marine Geospatial Information Working Group is working to increase the findability and accessibility of marine geospatial information.